-Macro flash – are usually highly performance, they are able to provide adjustable light for different angles.
-The macro flash can shoot continuous or flash, which gives you maximum control over light power and direction that is essential in capturing image details.
+Macro flash – are usually high performance.
+They can provide adjustable light for different angles.
+The macro flash can shoot continuously or flash, giving you maximum control over light power and direction essential in capturing image details.

 Studio flashes are designed to give the photographer absolute lighting control for their pictures.

-Usually much higher powered than flashguns, can be used with diffusers and/or reflectors for directing the light as needed.
+Usually, much higher-powered than flashguns can be used with diffusers and/or reflectors for directing the light as needed.

 In the end …

-It is easier and better for your financial life to acquire something later in time, when you decide you need extra gear, than to buy staff in the beginning and come later to the conclusion that you have never had a use for that.
-I did that and lost some money…
+It is easier and better for your financial life to acquire something later when you decide you need extra gear than to buy stuff initially and come later to the conclusion that you have never had a use for that.
+I did that and lost some money.

 My goal is not only to share information but my experience also.
 For that, I am talking mostly about my mistakes, which I hope is a possible way to keep others from doing the same as I’ve done.